adilsonmedronha/LERMO/README.md

 # LERMO
 (https://lermo.app/) is a web game that merges machine learning and gamification for practicing sign language fingerspelling.
-Our paper can be found in the AAAI-24 proceedings [coming soon].
+Our paper can be found [here](https://ojs.aaai.org/index.php/AAAI/article/view/30384) in AAAI-24 proceeding.

 ![Alt text](backend/utils/lermo-poster-overview.jpg "a title")